 Children and adolescents are faced with a number of challenges in their everyday lives.
 When faced with adverse circumstances, if children do not have the appropriate coping skills to successfully navigate through those circumstances, maladaptive behaviors can result.
 Sadly, many children and adolescents have turned to the act of self-harm as a means of coping with negative emotions that they experience as the result of such adverse circumstances.
 Characterized by acts in which a person intentionally inflicts some form of pain onto him or herself, self-harming behaviors can include acts such as cutting, biting, burning, scratching, hitting, pulling out hair, drinking harmful substances, or intentionally breaking bones.
 For the majority of young people who are engaging in these destructive behaviors, the acts themselves are a way for them to have control over the physical pain that they are feeling because they are unable to control the inner pain they are afflicted by.
-At Desert Hills, we understand the sensitive nature that surrounds the engagement of such behaviors and, as a result, have created specialized programming that is designed to meet the needs of youth who have lost themselves in this destructive cycle of self-mutilation.
+At Desert Hills, a leading self-harm treatment center in New Mexico, we understand the sensitive nature that surrounds the engagement of such behaviors and, as a result, have created specialized treatment that is designed to meet the needs of youth who have lost themselves in this destructive cycle of self-mutilation.

 The act of self-harm most commonly occurs in private, making it difficult to decipher whether or not individuals are engaging in such behaviors.
 However, if you suspect that your child may be participating in self-injurious acts, there are some warning signs that you can look out for.
 The following are some such examples:

 - Wearing clothing that is not weather-appropriate (e.g. wearing long-sleeved shirts or pants when it is warm outside in an attempt to hide marks that would indicate the infliction of self-harm)

 - The repeated presence of cuts, burns, scrapes, bruises, or other injuries that cannot be explained